 Excel Center - Anderson

-- The teacher population of 11 teachers has declined by 47% over five school years.
+The teacher population of 17 teachers has grown by 54% over five school years.

 |School Type||Charter School|